 NEW YORK AND NEW JERSEY EMPLOYMENT DISCRIMINATION ATTORNEYS

-Employment discrimination / work place discrimination
+Employment discrimination / work place discrimination Lawyers NY-NJ

 Title VII of the Civil Rights Act of 1964 (Title VII), § 296 of New York State Executive Law, § 8-107 of New York City Human Rights Law and the New Jersey’s Law Against Discrimination (N.J.S.A.
 10:5-12) makes it unlawful for an employer, a supervisor or a manager to discriminate against any person because of that person’s actual or perceived traits.
-In particular it is unlawful “to subject people to differential treatment based on race, creed, color, national origin, nationality, ancestry, age, sex (including pregnancy), familial status, marital status, domestic partnership or civil union status, affectional or sexual orientation, gender identity or expression, atypical hereditary cellular or blood trait, genetic information, liability for military service, and mental or physical disability, perceived disability, and AIDS and HIV status.”
+In particular it is unlawful “to subject people to differential treatment based on race, creed, color, national origin, religion, nationality, ancestry, age, gender (including pregnancy), familial status, marital status, domestic partnership or civil union status, affectional or sexual orientation, gender identity or expression, atypical hereditary cellular or blood trait, genetic information, liability for military service, and mental or physical disability, perceived disability, and AIDS and HIV status.”
 In addition, the laws make it unlawful for an employer, a supervisor or a manager to fire or refuse to hire a person for any of these reasons or to discriminate in compensation or in terms, conditions or privileges of employment.